wilberquito/election-clustering/README.md

 </details>

-Before finding the optimal number of clusters, our script reads the data set as a *data frame*, and then it drops all the rows that contain N/A.
+Before finding the optimal number of clusters, our script reads the data set as a *data frame* 🗂️; and drops all the rows that contain N/A.

-Taking into consideration that our training data comes from the voters turnout, we decided to transform the total population into all the people that didn't vote, and then to normalize the data to standardize it, and reduce data redundancy and improve protect the model's integrity.
+Taking into consideration that our training data comes from the **voters' turnout** 📮, we decided to transform the total population into all the people who didn't vote.
+Then normalize the data to standardize it, to reduce data redundancy, and improve and protect the model's integrity.

 ```
 y = X.iloc[:, len(X.columns) - 1]